philofantasy/NLP_problem/Readme.md

 To deal with the gradient vanishing / explosition problem, the gating method of LSTM is used.
 Here I build several recurent layers with LSTM to process the word list.
 Then dense layers are used to furthermore process the data set, until then, a single output is calculated as the popularity.

 To deal with the potentially huge amount of data (over 100GB), iterative method is used.
-Each time only a part of data is read into memory, and the RNN model is trained or updated based on current batch of data.
+Each time only a part of data is read into memory, and the RNN model is trained or updated based on current chunk of data.
 With iterations over dataset, the model is trained on each part of the dataset and finally updated to fit the whole large dataset.

 # Coding